pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-103/index.md

 ### Pulumi AI Evolution

 We continue to invest in [Pulumi AI](https://www.pulumi.com/ai) and improve the quality of programs in TypeScript, Python, Go, and C#.
 Key enhancements include generating code that accurately imports providers, with a special focus on those authored by our community and partners, ensuring the use of correct syntax for Pulumi YAML, embracing modern C# syntax like top-level statements, and implementing comprehensive spellchecking for modules and parameters.
 These updates continue to push Pulumi AI as a robust, developer-friendly platform, enabling you to build with greater confidence and efficiency.
+Moreover, you can now cancel in-progress prompts within Pulumi AI should you need to make any changes to your prompt.

 ## Pulumi Cloud